AdityaKane2001/regnety/REPORT.md

 ## Acknowledgement

 I thank Google Summer of Code and TensorFlow for granting me this opportunity.
 I am grateful to my mentors Sayak Paul and Morgan Roff for their continuous guidance and encouragement.
 Without them this project would not have been possible.
 I also thank TPU Research Cloud ([TRC](https://sites.research.google/trc/)) for providing high performance TPUs for model training.
-Lastly, I thank TensorFlow Model Hub for making the models widely available.
+Lastly, I thank TensorFlow Hub for making the models widely available.
 <br>

 ## Overview